blended-modeling/eatxt/LSP_Documentation/readme.md

   My setting was to have the GLSP server side in the version 0.9.0.RC1 in the [source code version from GitHub](https://github.com/eclipse-glsp/glsp-server) running in a dedicated Eclipse instance.
   This way, one can easily debug and conduct changes on the running server.
   For getting into it, I initially ran [the workflow example](https://github.com/eclipse-glsp/glsp-server/tree/master/examples/org.eclipse.glsp.example.workflow) and built, based on that, a minimal version of an own domain-specific EMF language.
+  For getting an impression on the work required for a minimal configuration, there is also a (currently not running) [minimal example](https://github.com/eclipse-glsp/glsp-examples/tree/master/minimal).

   [There are two run configurations, which are are also provided on GitHub.
   Only one run configuration worked for me, to be described after HDD is restored]